-The Diesel Technician and Automotive Technology program are offered at 6500 Montana, El Paso, Texas.
+The Associate of Applied Sicence in Diesel Technology, The Associate of Applied Sicence in Automotive Technology, and the Certificate in Welding programs are offered at 6500 Montana, El Paso, Texas.
 The separate classroom space consists of five bays that allow the students to work on engines and vehicles.
 Currently, there are over twenty diesel engines and fifteen vehicles available for the students to work on.
 The campus has a capacity of one hundred students per shift.
 The AAS Degree in Diesel and Automotive Technology were approved in June 2012 and will be offered at this campus.